csquared/checkcheckit/README.md

 # Check, Check, It

-use checklists, like a boss

-CheckCheckIt is a ruby library that exposes the command line program `check` and companion web service that makes the process of going through a checklist easy to sync across multiple people.
+checkcheckit is a ruby gem that provides a `check` binary that lets you run through simple, text-based checklists with a step-by-step prompt.

-Right now everything begins at the command line and a directory of checklists.

-A "checklist" is just a text file.
-Every line that starts with a dash '-' is a step.
-Everything beneath a step is that step's body or description.
+You also get a web-based interface that lets you collaborate on your checklist progress with friends or coworkers.

 ## Installation